jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 - Develop new features for MyOptus App (MOA)
 - Maintain business as usual (BAU) tasks
-- Working with our squad members in the tribe to take ownership of project
+- Working with our squad members in the tribe to take ownership of the project
 - Develop and update accessibility feature
 - Review other iOS developers' Pull Request
-- Setup and maintain CI/CD server for tribe
+- Setup and maintain CI/CD server for the tribe

 **Achievements**

-- Improve code quality to high level
+- Improve code quality to a high level
 - Help squad to achieve KPI target
 - Make automation development on CI/CD
 - Make unit test coverage reach 80%